 FS: ¹[I picked her up] car²[ried her upstairs]; I d³[on’t know what I was think]ing but I was just horrified I couldn’t speak, I was just …

-murder – There is an extra syllable in the FS after “murder” in reverse.
-There is [p] at the point of [m] in “murder”, but is close enough to [m] to be “murder”.
-However the softness of [p] may give some the impression of “hurt her” rather than “murder”.
+murder – There is an extra syllable in the FS after “murder” in reverse [ik]. [p] can be perceived at the point of [m] in “murder”.
+Nevertheless, this is still worth consideration.

 Burke get that– The alveolar in “picked” [d] disappears in the RS leaving only an aspiration similar to a voiceless labial-velar fricative.
 The velar [k/g] begins on “get” with a natural elision of the [k] in “Burke” as it would occur in FS (in the audio where I have separated “Burke” I show the ending, which is the natural beginning of “get”).
 Note: a general listening may give some the sense of ‘did’ rather than ‘get’.